Milo1885/Tease-AI/README.md

          Before each step there is a check, if it could alter the result.
 If it won't the Step is skipped.

-	Stefaf: Bugfix StackOverflowException
-		Added functionallity to prevent Timers from triggering oneself over and over again, while the TickEventHandler is running long procedures.

 	pepsifreak: Default mute setting to false, player now updates with the setting

 		I feel it should be off by default, and since audio doesn't display the